ramezrafla/redis-oplog/README.md

 - To make sure it is compatible with other packages which extend the `Mongo.Collection` methods, make sure you go to `.meteor/packages` and put `zegenie:redis-oplog` as the first option.
-- RedisOplog does not work with _insecure_ package.
+- RedisOplog does not work with _insecure_ package, a warning is issued.
 - Updates with **positional selectors** are done directly on the DB for now until this [PR](https://github.com/meteor/meteor/pull/9721) is pulled in.
 Just keep this in mind in terms of your db hits.
 - This package **does not support ordered** observers.
 You **cannot** use `addedBefore`, `changedBefore` etc. This behavior is unlikely to change as it requires quite a bit of work and is not useful for the original developer.
 Frankly, you should use an `order` field in your doc and order at run-time / on the client.
-- If you have **large documents**, caching could result in memory issues as we store the full document in the cache.
+- If you have **large documents**, caching could result in memory issues as we store the full document in the cache (for performance reasons, so we don't start matching missing fields etc. for the rare use case).
 You may need to tweak `cacheTimeout`.
-In such a use case you should have a separate collection for these big fields and prevent caching on it or have shorter timeout.
-(Note: adding the option to exclude certain fields from being cached will result in undue complexity for a rare use case)
+In such a use case I recommend you have a separate collection for these big fields and prevent caching on it or have shorter timeout.

 ## OplogToRedis

 The GO package [oplogtoredis](https://github.com/tulip/oplogtoredis) is an amazing tool which listens to the DB oplog and sends changes to redis.
 There is a problem, however.
-OplogToRedis only sends the fields that have changed, not their new values (like we do).
+OplogToRedis only **sends the fields that have changed, not their final values** (like we do).
 We then have to pull from DB, hence negating our original intent to reduce db hits.
 Hopefully we'll have some updates on this (not urgent for us TBH).
-That being said, this is another point of failure we can live without.
+That being said, this is another point of failure vs. the original redis-oplog we can certainly live without.

 ## Premium Support